txm676/sars/README.md

 intervals using bootstrapping.
 Additional SAR related functions include fitting the linear version of the power model and comparing parameters with the non-linear version, fitting the general dynamic model of island biogeography, fitting the random placement model to a species abundance-site matrix, and extrapolating fitted SAR models to predict richness on larger islands / sample areas.
+Version 1.3.0 has added functions for fitting, evaluating and plotting a range of commonly used piecewise SAR models (see Matthews and Rigal (n.d.) for details on these functions).

-As this is version 1.2.3 of the package, it is possible that there are some bugs in places.
+As this is version 1.3.0 of the package, it is possible that there are some bugs in places.
 Please report any issues to us via GitHub.

-The package has an associated vignette that provides examples of how to use the package.
+The package has an associated vignette that provides examples of how to use the package, and an accompanying paper (Matthews et al. 2019).

 A website for the package can be found here:
 <https://txm676.github.io/sars/>